-I have uploaded the same downloads of ONScripter-EN and the ONScripter tools that were on the Releases page of Uncle Mion's site, now mirrored on archive.org.
-These downloads are absolutely unchanged from the ones there, and are only for your convenience.
+I have uploaded the same downloads of ONScripter-EN and the ONScripter tools that were on the Releases page of Uncle Mion's site, now mirrored on the Wayback Machine.
+These downloads are absolutely unchanged from the ones there and are only for your convenience.
 All of the mirrored software in this section is licensed under the GPL.
-Do note that the Mac build is quite aged by now and shall have bugs--if you're a modern Mac user, use this updated version.
+Do note that the Mac build is quite aged by now and will have bugs -- if you use a modern Mac, try this updated version.

 ONScripter-EN - Version: onscripter-en-20110628